gradha/gradha.github.io/src/articles/12-could-dropbox-switch-to-nimrod.rst

 but also in retraining their workforce or hiring people with practical previous experience.

-So unfortunately Nimrod is not a viable option for companies like Dropbox.
-Not Nimrod, not any other language.
+So unfortunately Nim is not a viable option for companies like Dropbox.
+Not Nim, not any other language.
 Just like I concluded in `my previous blog post
 <../03/the-sweet-trap-of-dynamic-languages-and-development-time.html>`_, the
 Dropbox team has *succeeded* with Python, and now their success is *killing* them.
 Developing a faster interpreter for Python is not a trivial matter, or